argosatcore/Macbian/README.md

 10-Repeat steps 1 to 6.

-# TODO: Finish the steps.
+# TODO: Finish the steps, polish overall writing.